elmohaya/Investigata-a-data-set/README.md

 # Data-Analysis-in-Python
 This Project aims to use pandas, numpy, and matplotlib in Python to analyze different data sets.
-Furthermore, statistical concepts such as regression and hypothesis test well be used
+Furthermore, statistical concepts such as regression and hypothesis testing well be used